Resiada

 First-year revenue

-Exceeded initial business projections in year one.
-Mix of B2B subscription revenue and reclaimed commission from organizer-monetization features.
+Exceeded year-one projections.
+B2B subscription plus reclaimed commission from organizer-monetization features.

 -